mikbolshakov/circustrick.eth/README.md

 For this you will receive a prize - a unique opportunity to mint NFT!
 But there is a small chance that the money from this circus cashbox will disappear :)

-## Demo
-Here is a working live demo:  https://gh-pages/

 ## Install
 ```bash
 git clone https://github.com/mikbolshakov/circustrick.eth.git circustrick